 The most ideal selection of keywords will have decent search volume (as in, people are already searching for them) and low competition (as in, fewer people are trying to optimize their sites for them).
 But this isn’t the only gold standard for choosing your keywords.
 The only way to find the relevant keywords is to do the appropriate research.

 Make use of different tools to find the right keywords to guide your SEO copywriting process.
-There are so many on the market, some that are free:
+There are so many on the market, some which are free:

 And then some paid research tools too that give you loads more for your bucks (so many more than this, just do a Google search for “keyword research tools”):